astarte-platform/astarte/doc/pages/architecture/080-mqtt-v1-protocol.md

 | `<realm name>/<device id>/<interface name>/<path>`     | Publish Data     | Both         | 0, 1, 2 | BSON (or empty)                         |

 For clarity reasons all `<realm name>/<device id>` prefixes will be omitted on the following paragraphs, those topics will be called device topics.
-Topics are not bidirectional, devices must not publish data for server owned topics and viceversa, onwership is explicitly stated in interfaces files.
+Topics are not bidirectional, devices must not publish data for server owned topics and viceversa, ownership is explicitly stated in interfaces files.

 ## BSON